 Here, the On Balance Volume indicator transitions from a simple line on a chart to a powerful analytical tool.
 Remember, the line’s actual numerical value is meaningless.
 Its price direction is the only thing that matters.

-We found the indicator gives three primary types of signals, and learning to spot them can give a trader a significant edge.
+The indicator gives three primary types of signals, and learning to spot them can give a trader a significant edge.

 3.1.
 Trend Confirmation: A Basic Check